 Shut up and write

-Shut Up & Write (SU&W) is a writing group meeting.
+Shut Up & Write (SU&W) is a daily on-line meeting to help focus your writing efforts and support you in a group.
 You may find these meetings useful to:

 - make your research writing more focused, efficient or effective